Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Zo2ybvs7keI,300.32,310.36.md

 ### Transcript

-> better colleague Natalie or Hannah come on Jim I cop pick a better cut level who's my favorite colleague I can't I gotta do that on the video nonetheless
+> better colleague Natalie or Hannah come on Jim I cop pick a better cut level who's my favorite colleague I can't I gotta do that on the video nonetheless it's Natalie